junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

   ],
 ];

-// Home page component
+// A home page
 const HomePage = () =>
   Page([
     ["h1", {}, ["Welcome to my page!"]],
     ["p", {}, ["I hope you enjoy it here."]],
   ]);

-// About page component
+// An about page
 const AboutPage = () =>
   Page([
     ["h1", {}, ["About Me"]],